-We have established the Center of Wireless Innovation Norway (CWI Norway), a collaboration of 7 Universities/University Colleges in the area of wireless systems, and extended the collaboration including Center for Telecommunication Infrastructure (CTIF) in Denmark.
+We have established the Center of Wireless Innovation Norway, a collaboration of 7 Universities/University Colleges in the area of wireless systems, and extended the collaboration including Center for Telecommunication Infrastructure (CTIF) in Denmark.
 We have also established PhD collaborations with the University of Agder (UiA) and the Kinshasa Institute of Technology (KIST), as well as with Grameenphone and Bangladesh University of Engineering og Technology (BUET).

-My industrial collaboration is with Pål Orten (ABB) and Mushfiq Chowdhury (ABB) on industrial sensor systems, and through the European JU Artemis project nSHIELD with 25 partners in Portugal, Sweden, Italy, Spain, Hungary and Slovenia on measurable security.
+My industrial collaboration is with Pål Orten (Kongsberg) and Mushfiq Chowdhury (ABB) on industrial sensor systems, and through the European JU Artemis project nSHIELD with 25 partners in Portugal, Sweden, Italy, Spain, Hungary and Slovenia on measurable security.
 We are co-founders of the Internet of Things Value Network, a network supported by the Research Council of Norway.
 I try to support knowledge-based innovation through my involvement both in Movation and in Gründernes Hus, where we have a formalised Innovation Network, BIA Movation.
-Lot's of interesting ideas, out of which I would like to mention Brocode, where we develop new concepts for blog, TV and social networks.
+Lot's of interesting ideas on entrepreneurship.

-Finally, please let me ask for your support for a "free access to Internet" and protect my privacy, "let me decide what to share on the Internet".
-The latter one is part of the ongoing discussions on a "Life Management Platform".
+Finally, please let me ask for your support for a "Internet lite for all" and protect my privacy, "let me decide what to share on the Internet".
+The latter one is part of the ongoing discussions on a "Privacy Labels" for services and devices.

 For an overview over publications, presentations and news articles, please visit references.jnoll.net